 The surviving independents are making a killing.
 I think the independents’ success is part necessity.
 After all, if an independent collision shop can’t evolve fast enough, it will go out of business.

 Dealerships, though, seem much more reluctant.
 This is partly because ownership often views the collision center as a loss-leader – to them, it’s a customer retention tool rather than a true profit center.
 Plus, I’ve seen many dealership collision centers continue to operate even when they are unprofitable.
-They just struggle along while ownership focuses on vehicle sales; owners just hope the collision center doesn’t lose too much money!
+They struggle along while ownership focuses on vehicle sales, and hope the collision center doesn’t lose too much money!
 That’s not a philosophy that evokes much confidence.

 Preparing for collision competition

 So how do you – the individual dealer or small dealer group – compete against the mega-groups and the well-established independents?
 Like so many other dealership issues, I think the solution lies in three things: training, knowledge, and support.

 A common theme I encounter while working with collision managers is that many were promoted with very little management experience.
 They start in the industry as a helper, moving their way up the ranks to become a body tech or painter, and then an estimator.
 Once the prior manager quits or is released, they find themselves as the manager.